RobertSibek/SpaceInvaders/README.md

 	[x] allow to setup spaceship image
 	[x] allow to setup shot image
-[x] add star field background (parallax vertical scroll in 3 rows) [x] shot as image
+[x] add star field background (parallax vertical scroll in 3 rows) [x] display shot as image
 [] tune the difficulty on new notebook
-    [] get a new notebook AFAP, under grace in a perfect way [] get money for new notebook (~81.000CZK)
+    [] get a new notebook ASAP, under grace in a perfect way [] get money for new notebook (~81.000CZK)
         [] WHY do I want new notebook?
             [x] I want my own notebook